Engaging new contractors has its risks and administrative challenges

 To ensure the process of hiring compliant contractors is simple and easy, consider these three questions:

 Make sure you sight these licences and insurance papers or use an online verification system before you sign them up.
+Rapid’s online contractor management system can handle this for you, as well as offering a tool to check the credit risk score of your new contractor with Creditorwatch.

 3. Can your management team readily see a contractor lifecycle?